secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Part 6 - Deploy Secret Node

-Running this script will start 9 enigma workers.
+Running this script will start 9 enigma workers on the enigma devnet.

-> Note: 9 is the max number of workers.

 Run the bash script.
 ```bash